Rajesh-Bhatta/AI-Question-Master/README.md

 2.  **Question Generation (QG)**: Generates questions specifically tailored to the extracted answers using the "Highlight" format.
 3.  **End-to-End QG**: Generates broader, exploratory questions directly from the context.
 4.  **Question Answering (QA)**: Provides answers to both generated and user-defined questions.
+5.  **Timed Quiz Flow**: Moves selected generated questions into a dedicated quiz screen with live countdown and auto-submit.

 ### MCQ Generation Logic
 Distractors are generated using a multi-step heuristic: